Singular divisors and syzygies of polarized abelian threefolds: Infinitesimal picture of abelian threefolds

-By Lemma~\ref{lem:nakayama}, we are left to consider the case when $\Bplus(B_t)$ is one dimensional and has no irreducible components contained in $E$ for any $t\in [t_C, t']$ for some $t'>t_C$.
+The second case to consider is when $\Bplus(B_t)$ is one dimensional and has no irreducible components in $E$ for any $t\in [t_C, t')$.
 In this setup, then Proposition~\ref{prop:nakamaye} yields

-Now, for any $m\gg 0$ and divisible enough choose general divisors $D_{m,1},D_{m,2}\in|mB_t|$.
-The above properties, aided by Bertini's theorem, implies that the intersection $D_{1,m}\cap D_{2,m}$ is one dimensional and does not have components contained in $E$.
+For any $m\gg 0$ and divisible enough, let $D_{m,1},D_{m,2}\in|mB_t|$ be general divisors.
+The above properties and Bertini's theorem, implies that $D_{1,m}\cap D_{2,m}$ is one dimensional and has no components in $E$.
 So, as a cycle we can write

 for some $d\geq 0$, such that $\overline{C}\nsubseteq \textup{Supp}(F_m)$.
 Under these conditions we have the inequality

 Since $\Bplus(B_t)=\Bstable(B_t)$ by our assumption above, this inequality yields finally